Catarina777/Enzymes-classification/README.md

 ## Files information

-- Preprocessing and unsupervised analysis
+- Preprocessing and unsupervised analysis:
     - Jupyter Notebook with Python scripts using io, numpy, pandas, matplotlib and random packages.
     - These are utilized to extract the ec levels (class and subclass) to select a class with balanced data.
     - During this step, we needed to encode the aminoacids to numeric numbers for machine learning and deep learning.